hylkio/hylkio/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Markdown2html project on [@appipe](https://github.com/appipe)
+- 🔭 I’m currently working on some basic algorithms in Python
 - 🌱 I’m currently learning Rust programming language and programming in general
 - 🤔 I’m looking for help with learnign to code and getting project ideas